metal-stack/metal-roles/partition/roles/alloy/README.md

 Alloy's own logs are captured in two ways depending on your snippet configuration:

-- **If `journal-logs` is enabled** — Alloy runs as a systemd-managed Docker container, so its stdout/stderr are captured by journald automatically.
+- **If `journal` is enabled** — Alloy runs as a systemd-managed Docker container, so its stdout/stderr are captured by journald automatically.
 No additional snippet is needed.
-- **If `journal-logs` is not enabled** (e.g. you only use `syslog-logs` or no log snippet at all) — enable the `alloy-meta` snippet to forward Alloy's own logs to Loki explicitly.
+- **If `journal` is not enabled** (e.g. you only use `syslog` or no log snippet at all) — enable the `alloy-meta` snippet to forward Alloy's own logs to Loki explicitly.

 Alloy's log level (`info`) and format (`logfmt`) are always configured via the base config, regardless of which snippets are enabled.
 The `alloy-meta` snippet only adds the Loki forwarding pipeline on top.